What is Employee Onboarding and How Can You Onboard New Staff Effectively?

 First three months

 - Keep notes: Make sure you keep track of how your onboarding process is going.
-What have you changed during the course of the program to get it working?
+What have you changed during the program to get it working?
 Not only will it help with the effectiveness of your current onboarding process, but it will provide a framework for when you next have to carry out onboarding.

 First year